-The Company's reportable segments are organized as groups of similar solutions and end markets served, as described as follows:
+The Company's reportable segments are organized as groups of similar products and services, as described as follows:

-Engineered Systems segment: Our Engineered Systems segment, formerly known as the Energy Solutions segment, serves the power generation, refinery, water/waste water, and oil & gas markets.
-We are a key part of helping meet the global demand for environmental and equipment protection through our highly engineered emissions management, product recovery, water and gas separation solutions.
+Engineered Systems segment: Our Engineered Systems segment, formerly known as the Energy Solutions segment, serves the power generation, refinery, water/waste water, and midstream oil & gas markets.
+We are a key part of helping meet the global demand for environmental and equipment protection through our highly engineered emissions management, product recovery, thermal acoustics, and water & gas separation solutions.

-Industrial Process Solutions segment: Our Industrial Process Solutions segment is the combination of the segments formerly known as our Industrial Solutions segment and our Fluid Handling Solutions segment, which serves the broad air pollution control, fluid handling, electric vehicle production, food and beverage, semi-conductor, process filtration, pharmaceutical, petrochemical, wastewater treatment, wood manufacturing, desalination, and aquaculture markets.
-We protect the air we collectively breathe, maintain clean and safe operations for employees, lower energy consumption and minimize waste for customers, and ensure they meet regulatory compliance standards for toxic emissions, fumes, volatile organic compounds and odors.
+Industrial Process Solutions segment: Our Industrial Process Solutions segment is the combination of the segments formerly known as our Industrial Solutions segment and our Fluid Handling Solutions segment, which serves the broad industrial air pollution control, beverage can, fluid handling, electric vehicle production, food and beverage, semi-conductor, process filtration, pharmaceutical, petrochemical, wastewater treatment, wood manufacturing, desalination, and aquaculture markets.
+We protect the air we collectively breathe, maintain clean and safe operations for employees, lower energy consumption, minimize waste for customers, and ensure they meet regulatory compliance standards for toxic emissions, fumes, volatile organic compounds and odors.